anistor09/RestaurantManagerApp_Internship/README.md

 - `safetyPopUpDeleteSubcategory`,`deleteCategoryPopup`: The safety pop-ups prevent the accidental deletion of a Category or Subcategory.
 - `NameNeededPopUp`: This pop-up prevents sending an AI genearated request without having a name for the desired Category/ Subcategory.

-*Note: This documentation provides an overview of the Edit Category page component and its functionality.
-To understand the complete functionality and usage of the component, it is necessary to review the code implementation and its integration within the broader application.*
+_Note: This documentation provides an overview of the Edit Category page component and its functionality.
+To understand the complete functionality and usage of the component, it is necessary to review the code implementation and its integration within the broader application._

 ### **8. Tables Page**

-*todo*
+The Tables Page page allows restaurant managers to manage the tables their restaurant.
+It provides a user interface for adding, editing, and deleting tables, as well as see their QR code.

+To access the Tables page, you can click on the "Tables" button available in the sidebar.
+It's default URL is http://localhost:3000/tables.

+#### **Dependencies**

+The page imports several dependencies and custom components from external libraries or files.
+These dependencies include:

+- `element-plus`: A Vue.js CSS library that provides various UI components used in the Edit Category page.
+- `PageTitle`: A custom component for displaying the page title (used on every page for consistency).
+- `TableComponent`: A custom component for displaying the different tables in a nice card view structure.
+- `SearchBar`: A custom component used to encapsulate the search bar used in the page to search for tables for faster access.

+#### **Variables and Methods**

+The page defines several reactive variables and data properties using the `ref` and `computed` functions provided by Vue.js.
+It also defines some methods and watchers for handling events and updating data.

+- `restaurantStore` and `restaurantGetter`: Store and getter for accessing restaurant data from the Pinia Store.
+- `tables`: This variable is a reference (ref) to the tableRestaurantSet property of the restaurant object.
+It contains an array of tables in the restaurant.
+- `selectedTable`: This variable is a reference to an empty string ('').
+It is used to track the currently selected table.
+- `addPopup`, `editPopup`, `deletePopup`, `qrcodePopup`: These variables are references (ref) that control the visibility of pop-ups or dialogs.
+They are initially set to false and can be toggled to true to show the corresponding pop-up.
+- `qrcodeUrl`: This variable is a reference to an empty string ('').
+It holds the URL of a QR code associated with a table.
+- `tableId`, `tableNumber`, `tableCapacity`: These variables are references to numeric values (0).
+They store the ID, number, and capacity of the currently selected table.
+- `filteredTables`: This computed property filters the tables based on the selectedTable value.
+If selectedTable is empty, it returns all the tables; otherwise, it filters the tables to match the selected table number.
+- `handleDelete()`: This asynchronous function handles the deletion of a table.
+It makes a useFetch request to the specified API endpoint to delete the table with the tableId value.
+After successful deletion, it updates the tables by removing the deleted table from the array, and sets deletePopup to false to hide the delete pop-up.
+- `getTable`: This computed property retrieves the table object that matches the tableId value from the tables array.
+- `tableUrl`: This computed property retrieves the url property of the selected table using the getTable computed property.
+- `handleEdit()`: This asynchronous function handles the editing of a table.
+It creates a requestBody object with the updated table information and makes a useFetch request to update the table data in the API.
+After a successful update, it finds the index of the edited table in the tables array and replaces it with the updated table information.
+Finally, it sets editPopup to false to hide the edit pop-up.
+- `handleAdd()`: This function handles the addition of a new table.
+It creates a requestBody object with the new table information and makes a useFetch request to add the table data in the API.
+Upon a successful response, it pushes the new table object (including the assigned id, number, capacity, and url) to the tables array.
+It also sets addPopup to false to hide the add pop-up.
+- `watchEffect()`: This function establishes a reactive effect that runs whenever the getTable computed property changes.
+It updates the tableNumber and tableCapacity variables to match the currently selected table's number and capacity.

+#### **Page structure**

+The Tables page has a clearly delimited structure, in order to have a clear separation between the page functionalities.

+- The main template consists of a `PageTitle` component for displaying the page title and the Main body.

+- **Main body**: In the main body, there is a search bar, a button to add new tables and a grid of tables.
+Th grid's cells are table components, which are used to display the details of a table in a card style.

+_Note: This documentation provides an overview of the Tables page and its functionality.
+To understand the complete functionality and usage of the page, it is necessary to review the code implementation and its integration within the broader application._

 ### **9. Settings Page**

-*todo*
+_todo_

 ### **10. Analytics**

 The Analytics are a very powerful tool to analyse the performance of a restaurant.
 Frontend-wise, the analytics visualization is possible using two components: `analytics-bar-component` and `analytics-graph-component`.
 These components utilize ApexCharts library to display data processed and collected on the Analytics Backend in the form of bar charts and area graphs respectively.
 ApexCharts is a powerful and extensible charting library that supports various chart types and customization options.

 #### **Dependencies**